 Reason 5.
 They have fond memories

 Another reason why people hold onto a property too long is that they might have really fond memories.
 Emotions are hard to deny.
 Maybe their grandmother lived there and they grew up in the kitchen making pumpkin pies for Thanksgiving with her, or learning how to make pistachio thumbprint cookies in the dining nook.
 Maybe it was their first house as a married couple and have lots of happy memories cuddling in the den watching movies.
 Maybe it’s the house their children grew up in and they made notches in the door frame marking their growth.
-These are all extremely strong emotions to override and they are understandable reasons why people hold onto a property too long in Southern California.
+These are all extremely strong emotions to override and they are understandable reasons why people hold onto a property too long in Greater Los Angeles.